 Pepperstone attracts a specific type of trader — typically experienced, often running automated strategies, and focused on execution quality.
 Here is how the plans match up:

-Standard Plan ($9.99/mo) — The right choice for most Pepperstone Razor account traders.
-Handles 2-3 MT4/MT5 terminals, moderate EA usage, and everyday scalping without bottlenecks.
-If you are running a handful of EAs on major pairs during London and New York sessions, the Standard plan provides more than enough headroom.
+Core Plan ($29/mo) — The right choice for most Pepperstone Razor account traders.
+With 2GB RAM and 1 vCPU, it handles 1-2 MT4/MT5 terminals, moderate EA usage, and everyday scalping without bottlenecks.
+If you are running a handful of EAs on major pairs during London and New York sessions, the Core plan provides solid headroom.
+See our guide on running Expert Advisors 24/7 for tips on keeping your strategies executing around the clock.

-Pro Plan ($19.99/mo) — Built for serious algo traders.
-If you run tick-scalping EAs, operate across many currency pairs simultaneously, or maintain both Razor and Standard accounts with separate terminals, the Pro plan ensures nothing slows down during high-volatility moments.
+Pro Plan ($39/mo) — Built for serious algo traders.
+With 4GB RAM and 2 vCPUs, if you run tick-scalping EAs, operate across many currency pairs simultaneously, or maintain both Razor and Standard accounts with separate terminals, the Pro plan ensures nothing slows down during high-volatility moments.
 Also the right choice if you use Pepperstone’s cTrader platform with cAlgo bots, which tend to consume more resources than MT4 EAs.
+Traders managing Pepperstone alongside prop firm evaluations will also appreciate the extra headroom.

-Lite Plan ($4.99/mo) — Works for Pepperstone traders who primarily trade manually and use the VPS for uptime and mobile access.
-If you place a few trades per day based on chart analysis and just need your platform running 24/7, the Lite plan covers it.
-Not recommended for scalping or EA-heavy setups.
+The Core plan at $29/mo also works for Pepperstone traders who primarily trade manually and use the VPS for uptime and mobile access.
+If you place a few trades per day based on chart analysis and just need your platform running 24/7, the Core plan covers it.
+For scalping or EA-heavy setups, consider the Pro plan.

 Setting Up Pepperstone on Your FXVPS